 Instructors will take attendance for every course session.
 Instructors are responsible for monitoring attendance, including late arrivals and early departures.
 All hours missed are counted toward the total absences allowed.

 The final exam is a comprehensive test covering all prescribed subject areas and all sessions.
 It constitutes 100 percent of the student’s final grade.
 Students must pass with a score of 75% percent or higher.
 Instructors provide a comprehensive review, including a review sheet, prior to the final exam.

-A student who does not achieve a 75% percent or higher passing grade is eligible to retake the final exam within 30 days of the course ending date
+A student who receives between 65% and 74% will be eligible to retake the final exam within 30 days of the course ending date

 Withdrawal/Transfer prior to course starting

 If a student wishes to withdraw prior to class starting, they may transfer to another class or receive a full refund.
 Books must be returned in their original condition before a full refund will be given.
 Written notice to withdraw or transfer is required.
 Please refer to our School Bulletin for a complete description of our policies.

 View our Schedule to find the Licensing Course that suits your schedule.
 We offer a wide range of convenient days and times, including weekdays, weeknights and weekends.

 All licensing classes will be held at our conveniently located conference location at 6001 Gateway Center Drive, Kannapolis, North Carolina.